-No matter how much money you owe, the practice of sending people to jail for their debts has been illegal in America since the 1830s.
-That means no creditor of consumer debt — including credit cards, medical debt, a payday loan, mortgage or student loans — can force you to be arrested, jailed or put in any kind of court-ordered community service.
+You cannot go to jail for not paying a loan.
+No creditor of consumer debt — including credit cards, medical debt, a payday loan, mortgage or student loans — can force you to be arrested, jailed or put in any kind of court-ordered community service.

-If you get sued for an unpaid debt, you’ll end up in civil court, not behind bars.
-However, in rare cases, a debt collection civil case could potentially turn into a criminal one and land you in jail.
+If you get sued for an unpaid debt, you’ll end up in civil court.
+However, there are a handful of cases in which a debt collection civil case could potentially turn into a criminal one and land you in jail.

 3 cases where debt can lead to jail time

-1. When you’re in contempt of court order
+1. When you’re in contempt of a court order

-If you receive a notice to appear in court because a lender has sued you, and you ignore that civil court order, you can be found in contempt of court.
-At this point, the civil case can enter criminal proceedings and a warrant can be issued for your arrest.
+For creditors to collect an unpaid debt that is not guaranteed by collateral, they must sue you and win a court-awarded monetary judgment.
+If you receive a notice to appear in court because a lender has sued you and you ignore that civil court order, you can be found in contempt of court.
+At that point, the civil case can enter criminal proceedings and a warrant can be issued for your arrest.

 2. When you fail to pay child support

-Failing to pay child support always has the possibility of landing you in jail because this payment is court-ordered.
-When the court orders you to do something, like appear during a child support hearing or pay support and you fail to comply, you could be considered in contempt of court.
+Failing to pay child support has the possibility of landing you in jail because it is a court-ordered payment.
+When the court orders you to do something — like appear during a child support hearing or pay support — and you fail to comply, you could be considered in contempt of court.

 3. When you purposely deceive the IRS to get out of paying taxes

-Failure to pay your taxes is typically a civil case.
+Failure to pay your taxes could result in you being sued by the IRS (though the IRS does have extensive enforcement powers, and may be able to make collections without legal judgment).
 If you continue to rack up debt with the IRS, you’ll face some kind of collection of fines or fees.
-And if you make a mistake and you’re audited, the IRS places a civil judgment against you to collect the money owed.
-You may even come face-to-face with a tax lien where your house or car is seized to pay your debts.
-However, no matter how unpleasant, all of these instances are civil proceedings and won’t get you jail time.
+And if you make a mistake and you’re audited, the IRS would be able to sue you to collect the money owed.
+You may even come face-to-face with a tax lien where your house or car can be seized to pay your debts.
+However, no matter how unpleasant, all of these instances would be civil proceedings and won’t get you jail time.

-The two tax-related scenarios that will get you a prison sentence are tax evasion and tax fraud.
-Evasion is when you knowingly refuse to file or pay your taxes, despite having the means to do so.
-Fraud is where you intentionally lie on your tax returns.
+The two tax-related scenarios that will get you a prison sentence are tax evasion and tax fraud:

-Making an honest mistake or not having enough money to pay won’t turn your tax-related civil case into a criminal proceeding, but purposefully trying to deceive the IRS by misreporting income, hiding assets and money, claiming expenses for work not actually performed, claiming more dependents than you have, and simply not filing can get you in hot water.
+Making an honest mistake or not having enough money to pay won’t turn your tax-related civil case into a criminal proceeding, but getting caught evading taxes or committing fraud will land you in hot water.

-What should I do if a lender threatens to arrest me?
+What should I do if a lender or debt collector threatens to arrest me?

 On top of federal law, several states and cities have their own debt collection regulations.
-Tayne also recommends carefully reading the contract that you have with your lender, which will include information about how they can contact you.
+Be sure to carefully read the contract that you have with your lender, which will include information about how they can contact you.
 If they violate this contract or any law, you can file a lawsuit against them.

 What can happen if I don’t pay what I owe?

-Student loans are also considered “civil debts,” and you cannot be arrested for not paying them.
-But if you’re seriously behind on your payments and the lender can’t get in touch with you to figure out a payment plan, they may take you to court to request a wage garnishment.
+For example, if you’re way behind on your federal student loan debts and the lender can’t get in touch with you to figure out a payment plan, they may take you to court to request a wage garnishment.
 However, this typically only happens if all other methods have been unsuccessful and your student loan is turned to the Department of Justice for collection.

 How to fix your debt situation